griffithlab/pVACtools/docs/pvacseq/frequently_asked_questions.rst

 - Number of transcripts for each variant

-  pVAC-Seq will make predictions for each transcript of a supported variant individually.
+  pVACseq will make predictions for each transcript of a supported variant individually.
 The number of transcripts for each variant depends on how VEP was run when the VCF was annotated.